OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ## Office application and platform support only

-The APIs described in this article are only available in Excel and only on Office on Windows and Office on Mac.
+The APIs described in this article are only available in Excel, and only in Office on Windows and Mac.

 ### Test for platform support with requirement sets